 Perhaps you’re obsessed with Pose, or you just Love, Simon?
-Here's our round-up of the 15 most iconic LGBTQ+ characters in film and TV who celebrate diversity and inclusion.
+Here's our round-up of some of the most iconic LGBTQ+ characters in film and TV.

 The film's story involves the young heroes coming to terms with the death of their father.
 The issue of death and bereavement is handled sensitively and in a reassuring manner.